Link to August 2019 minutes

 LITTLE CLACTON PARISH COUNCIL

-MINUTES OF THE MEETING OF THE PARISH COUNCIL HELD AT THE YOUTH AND COMMUNITY CENTRE ON MONDAY, 6th March 2017 AT 7.30 PM
+MINUTES OF THE MEETING OF THE PARISH COUNCIL HELD AT THE YOUTH AND COMMUNITY CENTRE ON MONDAY, 5TH AUGUST 2019 AT 7.30 PM

 Chairperson: J Cutting